Refrigerator Pickled Beets

 These small-batch refrigerator pickled beets only have a tiny bit of (added) sugar in them, and frankly, you can leave it out if you’d like.
 And unlike my nana canning for hours in a hot summer kitchen, you can make a batch of quick-pickled beets and store them in the fridge.

 Need more beet recipes?
-Check out Instant Pot Beets, Air Fryer Beets, Hasselback Roasted Beets, How to Can Beets, and you can use these pickled beets in place of the fresh ones in this Instant Pot Farro salad.
+Check out Instant Pot Beets, Air Fryer Beets, Hasselback Roasted Beets, How to Can Beets, How to Freeze Beets, and you can use these pickled beets in place of the fresh ones in this Instant Pot Farro salad.

 how long do pickled beets have to sit before eating?

 I keep my quick-pickled beets on the counter for 24 hours and then move the jars to the fridge.
 The flavors will develop over time, and I would give them a minimum of three days before you start snacking on them.

 Just to make it crystal clear, this recipe is for refrigerator pickled beets.
 These beets are NOT shelf stable and must be stored in the fridge.
 They should not be canned as the recipe is written.

 If you would like a safe method for canning/preserving pickled beets, the Ball Blue Book of Canning is my favorite trusted canning resource.

 Pro tips/recipe notes